 Thermal detection has been used for fever detection for twenty years.
 And while camera systems can be more sophisticated, they are not the only option.
 Particularly in Asia, fast, efficient, and cost-effective IR thermometers have been used in public spaces like airports for screening.
 A document from the Centers for Disease Control and Prevention provides one reason that thermometers are more accurate than camera-based systems: they may be easier to use effectively.

 Still, thermometers have their weaknesses.
 First, they require the user to violate the 6 foot/2-meter social distancing recommendation, increasing risk for everyone.
-Also, by only measuring temperature in a single spot, they can’t account as easily for variations across surfaces or get a ‘bigger picture’ of skin temperature in context (for example, compared to the environmental temperature).
-In 2015, researchers looking to detect the swine flu had difficulties measuring skin temperatures in the hot and humid environment of a Singapore airport.
+Also, by only measuring temperature in a single spot, they can’t account as easily for variations across surfaces or get a ‘bigger picture’ of body temperature in context (for example, compared to the environmental temperature).
+In 2015, researchers looking to detect the swine flu had difficulties measuring body temperatures in the hot and humid environment of a Singapore airport.
 They found that compared to thermometers and older thermal cameras of the type used to detect SARS, the new generation offered significant performance improvements.
 Some of this had to do with the intelligence of the systems – features like real-time calibration to ambient temperature with sub-degree °C accuracy.

 “There are huge advantages to these kinds of thermal imaging systems,” says Bruno Menard, Software Director at Teledyne DALSA.
 “Our latest cameras, supported by our imaging tools, can perform initial screenings of people in real-world environments – places like airports and warehouses – where they’re needed.”